Stephen Antonakos: Project Drawings, 1967-73

 May 13 - June 25, 2021

-Bookstein Projects is pleased to announce an exhibition of Project Drawings by Stephen Antonakos made between 1967 – 1973.
-This is the artist’s fifth show with Bookstein Projects.
+Bookstein Projects is pleased to announce an exhibition of Stephen Antonakos’s Project Drawings — the inventive series he made continuously from 1965 through 1973.
+This is the first show dedicated exclusively to this body of work, and it is the artist’s fifth show with Bookstein Projects.

 Speaking of drawings, Antonakos said, “The hand and the mind are one.”
 The point, of course, is readiness.
 If he was awake, he had a pencil in his hand.